smwaqas89/NCA-AIIO-Associate/readme.md

 ---

-# 🟩 NVIDIA AI Software Stack — Complete Notes (With Simple Explanations)
+# 🟩 NVIDIA AI Software Stack

 The NVIDIA AI Software Stack is a complete set of tools that make it possible to build, train, optimize, deploy, manage, and monitor AI applications efficiently on NVIDIA GPUs.